victorchen96/Draw-Paper-Plot-Using-Seaborn/README.md

 ![multiplot2](https://github.com/victorchen96/Draw-Paper-Plot-Using-Seaborn/blob/master/example/multiplot2.png "multiplot2")

-## Related Work
+## Related Paper
-The related papers is [Measuring and Relieving the Over-smoothing Problem for Graph Neural Networks from the Topological View](https://arxiv.org/abs/1909.03211).
+The related paper is [Measuring and Relieving the Over-smoothing Problem for Graph Neural Networks from the Topological View](https://arxiv.org/abs/1909.03211).
 More plots can be found in the paper.